 She's the first black woman to own and run a television network, OWN: Oprah Winfrey Network.
 Launched on January 1, 2011.
-It is co-owned by Harpo Productions (50%) and Discovery Communications, Inc (50%).

 The Oprah Winfrey Show was the highest-rated TV talk show in history, seen in 110 countries and was internationally syndicated from 1986 to 2011.
 The series finale of The Oprah Winfrey Show aired on May 25, 2011.